devanshu0987/substrate_blockchain/README.md

   - Otherwise, you will get error that cant connect to websocket in console.
 - Blockchain is hosted at "wss://23.100.29.42".
 Open this in Polkadot portal.
 Go here are open this in [Polkadot apps portal](https://polkadot.js.org/apps/#/explorer)

+# How to run on local

+- Run docker script inside scripts folder.
+Make sure docker is installed and you are on linux system.
+- This will run the Blockchain on local

 # Frontend

 - The frontend is hosted at [Link](https://github.com/devanshu0987/node-express-boilerplate)